mfractor/mfractor.content/mfractor-microsoft-blog/readme.md

 ## Summary

-MFractor is an extension for Visual Studio that adds 200+ features to enhance your mobile development productivity.
+In this post we presented MFractor, a very stable and mature extension Visual Studio that made its way on to Windows, with 200+ features to greatly enhance development experience.
+This overview shows only a few of the powerful tools provided by the product.
 Check out our [Feature Matrix](https://docs.mfractor.com/feature-matrix/) to see everything that we can do for you.
 You can also reach us at (add links to our social networks?) and give your feedbacks at ().